Translating Avada Core

 Language Code

 Using the correct language code is an important factor to successfully translating the plugin.
-If you are using Avada 3.8 or higher, we have added a System Status tab where you can easily see which language code you’re using.
+With the System Status tab you can easily see which language code you’re using.
 Please continue reading below for more information on how this is done.

 How To Identify The Language Code You’re Using